 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
 During these consultation visits, your specific needs and considerations will be addressed by Dr. Adams.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

-Dental implants are metal anchors, which act as tooth root substitutes.
-Dr. Adams will surgically place the implant into the jawbone.
-Small posts are then attached to the implant, which protrude through the gums.
+Dental implants are artificial root replacements, which will function and look like natural teeth.
+Dr. Adams will place the implant into the jawbone.
+Small posts are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, a local anesthetic similar to what is used to numb a tooth for a filling, is all that is needed for the placement of dental implants.

-First, implants are placed within your jawbone.
-For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
+First, the implant is placed within your jawbone.
+For the first three to six months following surgery, the implant will have a small healing cap in the mouth while the implant bonds with the jawbone.
 If you currently wear dentures, they will be modified so that you can wear them during this phase.
 If the implant will be replacing a front tooth an Essix appliance (temporary denture) will be fabricated to help create a pleasing smile during this period.

 The entire procedure usually takes six to eight months and is entirely performed by Dr. Adams; from surgically placing the implant to the final restoration.
 Most patients do not experience any disruption in their daily life.